sinclairzx81/typebox/readme.md

 ### Extended

-In addition to JSON schema types, TypeBox provides several extended types that allow for the composition of `function` and `constructor` types.
-These additional types are not valid JSON Schema and will not validate using typical JSON Schema validation.
-However, these types can be used to frame JSON schema and describe callable interfaces that may receive JSON validated data.
+TypeBox provides several extended types that describe core JavaScript primitives.
+Extended types are not valid JSON Schema and will not validate using standard JSON Schema validation.
+However, extended types can be used to frame JSON schema and describe callable interfaces that may receive JSON validated data.
 These types are as follows.

 ```typescript
 ┌────────────────────────────────┬─────────────────────────────┬────────────────────────────────┐